boyd109/boyd109.github.io/my-story/my-story.md

 # My Story

 Coming out of high school I was really passionate for the sciences such as chemistry and physics.
 I also enjoyed business courses such as economics after taking AP Microeconomics, AP Macroeconomics, and participating in DECA.
+I really like Waterloo's co-op program and I was excited to go to Waterloo in Fall 2014.

 I didn't take any Computer Science courses in high school, and in hindsight, I should have at least tried them out while in high school, but I did take a lot of AP courses which occupied my time.
 (AP Math, AP Physics, AP Microeconomics, AP Macroeconomics, AP Chemistry)